From Narita airport to downtown Tokyo

-Most of the foreign travelers in Japan, coming from the western part of the world, land at Narita International Airport and in priority, want to reach their accomodation in Tokyo.
+Most of the foreign travelers in Japan, coming from the western part of the world, land at Narita International Airport and mainly want to reach their accommodation in Tokyo.
 However, the landing happens, in this case, more than 60 kilometers away on the eastern side of the Japanese capital city, in Chiba prefecture.

 Since transportation in Japan is not always the easiest thing to handle, especially for Japan first time travelers, and because questions about this topic come back regularly, this article will give you details about duration and costs of this transportation, accordingly to the different means and arrival train 🚅 stations.